riyasadhukhan/Hello-World-with-HTML-JS-and-React/README.md

 ● Make Search functionality work
 ● Make a Login Logout button which toggles with a state

+Coding Assignment: 7

+● Add Shimmer Effect without installing a library
+● Install react-router-dom
+● Create a appRouter and Provide it to the app
+● Create a Home, About, Contact Page with Link (use child routes) ● Make a Error page for routing errors
+● Create a Restaurant Page with dynamic restaurant ID ● (Extra) - Create a login Page using Formik Library

 // const innerDiv = React.createElement("div", { id: "reactChild" }, [
 // React.createElement("h1", {}, "Hello World from React1!"),
 // React.createElement("h2", {}, "Hello World from React2!"),